-COMPUTING RESOURCES
+COMPUTING SERVICES

 Texas A&M University provides an extensive array of computing resources to support instructional, research and administrative computing.
-Computer hardware, software, user support services and an extensive computer network are combined to provide one of the finest and most sophisticated computing environments of any educational institution in the nation.
-The computing environment is supported by a CRAY Y-MP2/116 supercomputer, an IBM 3090-300E with two vector facilities, two Amdahl 5860, a VAX 8820, two VAX 8650, a VAX 9000, a VAX 6420 and a number of RISC based systems.
-These systems are connected with departmental computing resources and workstations on a campus-wide fiber optic network, which supports Ethernet, Tobenring, TCP/IP, DECnet, and 3270 protocols.

-Generally available computing resources include specialized electronic printing systems, a graphics laboratory, and campus computing networks.
-Specialized software is available to assist the student and researcher in many areas, including the analysis of data and preparation of reports with supporting graphics.
-A well-trained staff is available to assist in providing computing support.
+The Computing Services Center (CSC) is one of the finest and most sophisticated computing centers of any educational institution in the nation.
+The computing environment is supported by an IBM 3090-200E with one vector facility, an AMDAHL 5860, DEC VAX 8650, VAX 6220 and VAX 11/785 system connected with departmental machines to a form several hundred node Ethernet.
+Generally available resources include specialized facilities such as electronic printing systems, a graphics laboratory and campus computing networks.
+Specialized software is available to assist the student and researcher in many areas including the analysis of data and preparation of reports with supporting graphics.
+In addition, a highly talented staff is available to assist in providing computing support.

-In addition to the generally accessible resources, there are many departmental computing systems providing support to particular groups of users.
-These include about thirty VAX systems as well as IBM, PRIME, Data General, AT&T, Harris, Hewlett-Packard, Pyramid and Texas Instruments Symbolics computer systems.
-There are several hundred high performance workstations on the campus network including DEC, SUN, Apollo, Hewlett-Packard and NEXT.
+In addition to the global facilities, there are many "departmental" computing systems providing direct support to a particular group of users or to a special project.
+These systems include an IBM 4361, a VAX 8650 and 8800, thirty-five VAX including two with FPS array processors, ten PRIME and seven Data General systems.
+Other minicomputers available include AT&T, Harris, Hewlett-Packard, Pyramid and Symbolics.
+There are several hundred workstations on the campus network including DEC, SUN, Apollo and Hewlett-Packard.

-Over 3,000 University-owned microcomputers used as personal tools assist Texas A&M researchers, students and administrators in meeting a broad range of computing requirements.
-About 1,000 of these microcomputers are strategically located around the campus in facilities which are open to all students.
+Over 3,000 University-owned microcomputers used as "personal" tools assist Texas A&M researchers, students and administrators in meeting a broad range of computing requirements.
+These microcomputers are strategically located around the campus in general access facilities.